Matthew Farndale

 of 10 travelling from Ireland to Melbourne.

-have attached a few images which may be of interest to you.
+I have attached a few images which may be of

-departure date was 10 Nov 1852.
-This ticket lists the 6 males in the party – I
+the actual departure date was 10 Nov 1852.
+This ticket lists the 6 males in the

 were several sailing ships called Argo during the 1800’s and I have not been